José Moratón: Salamanca

 Moratón played in 2010–11 with UD Salamanca in the second tier, starting in all the matches he appeared in and scoring a career-best five goals.
 In early June 2011, however, following his team's relegation, the 32-year-old chose to retire from professional football.

+Coaching career

+After returning, Moratón took charge of Racing Santander's U-19 squad.
+After the 2011-12 season, he then worked a few years at the Federación Cántabra de Fútbol as a coach.